 But if you take the two measures outlined in this article, you will reduce the risks of things going wrong.

-Using a lightweight template and splitting your book into smaller files is all you need to do.
+Using a lightweight template and splitting your book into smaller files, and keeping regular backups is all you need to do.

 Then you can have peace of mind as you get on with writing your book.

 Related Reading: Protect Your Manuscript By Being A Good File Manager